Fight Club 2: Collection

-Reception

-Despite widespread expectation that Fight Club 2 would be able to capitalize on the success of its predecessor, the book was panned by readers upon release.
-Negative criticism of Fight Club 2 focused on its lack of originality (exemplified by the gratuitous recycling of plot devices from both the source book and subsequent film), confusing narrative, bizarrely metaphysical and ultimately unresolved sub-plots (such as the resurrection of Robert Paulson), and Chuck Palahniuk's breaking of the fourth wall.

 Sequel

 On the Orbital In Conversation podcast, Palahniuk stated that he was already working on Fight Club 3, which would also be in comic form.
 He also confirmed that he was working on a series of original short stories for comics which would appear as one-shots before eventually being collected into a single book.

 Fight Club 3 consisted of twelve issues.
 The first issue was released on January 30, 2019.